-Echeveria 'Set-Oliver' is an attractive succulent shrub that forms tight rosettes of hairy leaves at the end of the branches.
+Echeveria 'Set-Oliver' is an attractive succulent shrub that forms tight rosettes of thick fleshy hairy leaves at the end of the branches.
 It grows up to 12 inches (30 cm) tall.
-Leaves are lime-green and usually marked with red on the tips and edges.
-Flowers are red with yellow tips and interior, and appear in late spring and summer on slender, up to 16 inches (40 cm) long inflorescences.
+Leaves are lime-green and usually marked with red at the tip and edges.
+Flowers are red with yellow tips and interior and appear in late spring and summer on slender, up to 16 inches (40 cm) long inflorescences.

 How to Grow and Care for Echeveria 'Set-Oliver'

 Soil: Echeverias need potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial cactus and succulent potting soil will work fine.

 Light: These succulents prefer full sun to partial shade.
 However, avoid drastic sunlight changes and full afternoon sun, especially in summer.
 During the winter, when your succulents are inside, put them near the brightest window in your home.

 Hardiness: Echeveria 'Set-Oliver' can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.